 The two enzymes that are primarily responsible for alcohol processing are found in the liver, both of which break down ethyl alcohol (drinking alcohol) into Acetaldehyde, which is then further broken down into substances the body can absorb.
 Alcohol dehydrogenase (also found in the stomach) breaks down almost all of the alcohol consumed by light, social drinkers.
 Alcohol dehydrogenase converts alcohol into energy.
 Cytocrome P450 2E1 is very active in the livers of chronic, heavy drinkers.
 This enzyme actually drains the body of energy in order to break down alcohol.

-Many factors influence alcohol processing speed, and no two people metabolize alcohol at the exact same pace.
+Many factors influence alcohol processing speed, including biological gender, body weight, medications or recreational drugs, food intake, medical health issues, and drinking pace.
+This means that no two people metabolize alcohol at the exact same pace.
 However, alcohol processing is remarkably consistent for most individuals.
 As a general rule, most individuals process one standard drink (one beer, one glass of wine, or one shot) per hour.

-The human body is very effective at processing alcohol.
+The human body is very effective at processing alcohol, provided that the alcohol is not consumed so quickly that alcohol poisoning occurs.
 Between 90% and 98% of all alcohol that enters the body is metabolized and absorbed.
 The remaining alcohol is excreted through sweat, urine, vomit, and feces.

 Blood Alcohol Concentration (BAC)